STAP-SERVER(8) System Manager's Manual STAP-SERVER(8)

 invoking stap-server, unless otherwise configured (see

 FILES).
-This option specifies the user name used to run
+This option specifies the user name used to run the

-the server(s).
-The user name specified must be a member of
+server(s).
+The user name specified must be a member of the

-the group stap-server.
+group stap-server.

 --log logfile

-This option allows the specification of a separate log
+This option allows the specification of a separate log file

 --port port-number